Back Pain in Pregnancy

 Some local swimming pools provide aquanatal classes with qualified instructors.
 You could enquire at your local swimming pool.
 Exercising in the water will support your weight, thus allowing you to move more freely.

-The gentle exercise below helps to strengthen abdominal muscles and this can ease backache in pregnancy:
+NHS Choices recommends the exercises below to help to strengthen abdominal muscles and thus ease backache in pregnancy:

-- Start in a box position (on all fours) with knees under hips, hands under shoulders, with fingers facing forwards and abdominals lifted to keep your back straight
+- Start in a box position (on all fours) with knees under hips, hands under shoulders, and fingers facing forwards and abdominals lifted to keep your back straight

 - Pull in your stomach muscles and raise your back up towards the ceiling, curling your trunk and allowing your head to relax gently forward – don’t let your elbows lock